onzfonz/comp227/src/content/0/en/part0d.md

 After this, you should be able to type `node -v` and you'll notice that it should print out `v16.3.0`.

-To prepare you to use webstorm we'll follow a couple more commands here:
+To prepare you to use WebStorm we'll follow a couple more commands here:

 One is to type the following lines, which creates a ***symbolic link*** where WebStorm can find the version of node we are using.
 ***Remember, all of your terminal commands should be done in git bash at this point!***